About Contact Improvisation (CI)

-- Contact Quarterly dance and improvisation journal, site includes CI Contacts referral list, CI articles and writings, an online CI Newsletter; and a store with dance books, magazines, kneepads, DVDs.
+- Contact Quarterly dance and improvisation journal, site includes CI Contacts referral list, CI articles and writings, the online CQ CI Newsletter; and our store with digital books, back issues, and streaming videos.

 - proximity.slightly.net Proximity magazine.
 Australian magazine devoted to new dance/movement and improvisation practice, including contact improvisation.

 - www.ciglobalcalendar.net Global database of CI activities: free listing of ongoing classes, jams, teachers, organizations, and special events (retreat jams, festivals, conferences).

 - www.contactimprovisation.ch European CI events, information, documentation, teachers, and links; free listings; in German.